nazimboudeffa/boilerplate-rapidosass-nextjs-mongo-shadcnui/README.md

 ## Documentation

-Start from learning JavaScript to Next.js and launch your SaaS from zero, the doc is available on https://nazimboudeffa.gumroad.com
+Start from zero by learning JavaScript then Next.js and launch your SaaS easy, the doc is available on https://nazimboudeffa.gumroad.com

 ## Donations